Scenes from the Class Struggle in Springfield: Production

 The episode was written by Jennifer Crittenden and directed by Susie Dietter.
 It was the first time a female writer and director were credited in the same episode.
 The episode's title is a parody of the film Scenes from the Class Struggle in Beverly Hills.
 The first script of the episode was too long and it had to be cut down.
 Dietter remembered that it "took on a more serious tone" because they had to keep the parts that were essential to the story and cut the many "throwaway gags".
 Bill Oakley, the show runner of The Simpsons at the time, praised the episode for having a "terrific" story that "really comes together well".
 Oakley said that he and fellow show runner Josh Weinstein wanted to have more "emotionally" based episodes this season that still had humor in them.
 He thought Crittenden did a "good job" at that and he thought the episode "came out well".

 Marge's suit was modeled on an actual Chanel suit, and also the type of dresses that former First Lady Jacqueline Kennedy Onassis used to wear.
 The show's creator, Matt Groening, was worried that such a detailed outfit would look "weird" on a Simpsons character because they are "simply designed" and their clothing is "very generic".
 He ended up liking the design, though, and Dietter thought it looked "good" on Marge.
 Oakley also liked the design and thought the cut on Marge was "flattering".
 The country club women's clothes were changed in every scene, something Dietter thought was hard to do because the animators had to come up with new designs.

 Tom Kite guest starred in the episode as himself.
 He said that he "really enjoyed" recording his parts for it.
 "It was a lot of fun trying to imagine exactly what Homer's golf swing is going to look like.
 My number one fear is that Homer will end up having a better golf swing than I do—heaven forbid!", he added.

 Cultural references

 At the electronic appliance store, "Panaphonic", "Magnetbox" and "Sorny" are parodies of Panasonic, Magnavox and Sony respectively.
+The opera playing on TV while Marge is vacuuming is Giuseppe Verdi's La Traviata.
+Marge asks Homer not to wear a short-sleeve shirt and a tie; he protests "Sipowicz does it", referring to Dennis Franz's character on NYPD Blue.
+The character of Susan is based on Dorothy Parker.
+Lisa says "The rich are different from you and me", a paraphrase of the line "Let me tell you about the very rich.
+They are different from you and me" from F. Scott Fitzgerald's short story "The Rich Boy."
+Marge tells the family "I wouldn't join any club that would have this me as a member", paraphrasing a line by Groucho Marx.
+The episode may well have been directly inspired by The Velvet Underground's 1966 song All Tomorrow's Parties.